Basic landholder rights

 WaterNSW is responsible for processing most water supply work approvals and issuing the approvals.

-The Department of Planning & Environment - Water (DPE-Water) may in limited circumstances, undertake a hydrogeological assessment of the proposed bore and location.
+The NSW Department of Climate Change, Energy, the Environment and Water (NSW DCCEEW) may in limited circumstances, undertake a hydrogeological assessment of the proposed bore and location.
 This ensures no more than minimal harm is caused to the water source and surrounding ecology.
-DPE-Water is also responsible for licencing larger water users e.g. state significant developments, mining operations, irrigations corporations and government entities.
+NSW DCCEEW is also responsible for licencing larger water users e.g. state significant developments, mining operations, irrigations corporations and government entities.

 Health warning: The landholder is responsible for ensuring that any water taken under a basic landholder right is safe and suitable to use.
 NSW Health warns that water from an aquifer can be contaminated with micro-organisms.
 This water should not be used for drinking or cooking without appropriate treatment.